-Can I submit my standardized test scores in addition to alternative materials?
+Can I submit alternative materials in addition to my standardized test scores?

 Yes.
 For years, applicants to WPI have sent us examples of their academic work in addition to their transcript, recommendations and test scores.
 We welcome these additional materials from applicants.

 Will any segment of the applicant pool still be required to submit test scores?